jacquemv/agmonsynchrony/README.md

 - **timeseries** (list or tuple of arrays): a list of two or more time series.
 Each time series is a sorted array of time instants.
 - **tau** (float or array): maximum delay between events of different time series for the identification of coincidences.
 The width of the jitter window used for computing the expected number of coincidences is set to 2*tau.
 If tau is an array, all values are used consecutively
+- **window** (str): if window is 'bilateral' (default), the original Agmon's method is applied; if window is 'unilateral', only coindidences occurring after (when tau > 0) or before (when tau < 0) the events of the reference time series are considered.
 - **Nc_max_exact** (int): number of coincidences above which a normal approximation (Z score) is used for computing the p-values (default: 1000, which is generally appropriate)

 ### Outputs